niamleeson/ConnectFour/README.md

 Features to be included in the future:

-* Ability to let the connect four bot to start first.
+* Ability to let the computer start first.

 * Replay functionality to watch any past games.